A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Approach

 \subsection{End-to-End Training with the Differentiable EKF}

 \Cref{fig:min_rec_loss} visualizes the training procedure of our hybrid system.
-We extend the amount of frames per sample from the standard of three (i.e., one target image, and two adjacent source images) to an arbitrary length $N$.
+We extend the number of frames per sample from the standard of three (i.e., one target image and two adjacent source images) to an arbitrary length $N$.
 The longer sequence length is important for uncertainty learning because the network must learn to inflate the covariance for erroneous measurements that negatively impact future state estimates.
-By reducing the impact of erroneous measurements, future estimates will be more accurate, and the reconstruction loss at these timesteps will be reduced.
+By reducing the impact of erroneous (e.g., corrupted or outlier) measurements, future estimates will be more accurate and the reconstruction loss will be reduced.

-The EKF propagates from the initial pose $\mathbf{x}_0$, and incorporates the learned egomotion measurements.
-Then, the \textit{a posteriori} robot pose is used to compute the minimum reconstruction loss (\Cref{eq:min_rec_loss}).
+The EKF propagates from the initial state $\mathbf{x}_0$ and incorporates the learned egomotion measurements.
+Then, the \textit{a posteriori} IMU pose is used to compute the minimum reconstruction loss (\Cref{eq:min_rec_loss}).
 This loss requires two image reconstructions.
 The first uses the ``forward'' egomotion predictions to produce $\mathbf{I}_{t-1\rightarrow t}$.
-The second uses the ``inverse'' predictions (i.e the source-target image inputs are swapped) to produce $\mathbf{I}_{t+1\rightarrow t}$.
+The second uses the ``inverse'' predictions (i.e., the source-target image inputs are swapped) to produce $\mathbf{I}_{t+1\rightarrow t}$.
+As demonstrated in \Cref{fig:min_rec_loss}, we employ two separate EKFs to produce these poses during training.